QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 .. code-block:: julia

-    for i in 1:2        # Introduces local i dval1 = i
+    for i in 1:2  # introduces local i dval1 = i
         println(i)
     end

-    # @show (i, dval1)  # Would fail as neither exists in this scope
+    # @show (i, dval1)  # would fail as neither exists in this scope

-    for i in 1:2        # Introduces a different local i println(i)
+    for i in 1:2  # introduces a different local i println(i)
     end